solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/mutations/content.md

 <div id="loader-demo"></div>

-Mounting a single loader somewhere visible and calling the `startLoading`/`stopLoading` pair from a global http hook produces a single central loading logic and UI.
+Mounting a single loader and calling the `startLoading`/`stopLoading` pair from a global http hook produces a central loading logic and UI.